-Parking Brake Lever

-The parking brake lever is located on the left handle bar.
+Parking Brake Lever The parking brake lever is located on the set the parking brake.

-Pull the handle to the left lock position to set the parking brake.
+left handlebar.
+Pull the handle to the left lock position to

 Release the parking brake by pushing the lever to the right position as shown.